bpamos/welltrajconvert/docs/source/api.rst

 API
 ==================

-This part of the documentation covers all the classes and methods in the welltrajconvert.
+This part of the documentation covers all the classes and methods in the `welltrajconvert` package.

 .. module:: welltrajconvert